 - Click on the form you’d like to add logic to

-- Click on the Logic button located between “Calculator” and “Duplicate” buttons.
+- Click on the Logic button located between the “Calculator” and “Duplicate” buttons.

 - Select the boxes (fields) on the flowchart for which you want to add logic to

-- In the sidebar, you can start adding rules by clicking on the “Add Logic” button or edit the default rule inputs already present in the box.
+- In the sidebar, you can start adding rules by clicking on the “Add Logic” button or editing the default rule inputs already present in the box.

 And that’s pretty much everything you need to know to get started using logic in Basic mode.